fkingerd/multiversx_fun/README.md

 # MVX_FUN
-scripts for fun on MultiversX network and not only.
+Utility fun scripts for MultiversX NFT related topics and not only.